jamesfebin/AIBodh-Website/_posts/2025-09-30-bevy-rust-game-development-chapter-2.markdown

 Our game uses a **sprite atlas** - a single large image containing all our sprites.
 Bevy needs to know where each sprite is located within this image, and we need to avoid reloading the same image multiple times.

-Create a folder `tile_layers` in your `src/assets` folder and place `tilemap.png` inside it, you can get it from the [github repo](https://github.com/jamesfebin/ImpatientProgrammerBevyRust).
+Create a folder `tile_layers` in your `src/assets` folder and place `tilemap.png` inside it, you can get it from this [github repo](https://github.com/jamesfebin/ImpatientProgrammerBevyRust).

 <div style="margin: 20px 0; padding: 15px; background-color: #e3f2fd; border-radius: 8px; border-left: 4px solid #1976d2;">
 <div style="text-align: center;">